Is It Safe To Use Eucalyptus Oil For Babies

 2. Does eucalyptus oil help brighten a baby’s skin?

 Anecdotally, eucalyptus oil was believed to brighten the skin.
 However, no medical research backs this belief, and the direct application of eucalyptus oil might irritate the baby’s skin.
-Therefore, it is recommended not to use eucalyptus oil on the baby’s body for skin brightening.
+Therefore, it is recommended not to use eucalyptus oil for baby’s skin.

 Just as it is unsafe for infants, it is also not suitable for premature babies.
 Premature babies may have a developing respiratory system and more sensitive skin and might be unable to tolerate essential oils.